Agricultural assessment program: overview

 Exceptions to the gross sales requirement

-Agricultural lands affected by natural disasters or continued adverse weather conditions may continue to be eligible.
+Agricultural lands affected by natural disasters or adverse weather conditions may continue to be eligible.
 County Cornell Cooperative Extension staff must certify such natural disaster or weather condition destroyed the agricultural production and, as a result, the average gross sales value for the preceding two years was less than the minimum required for eligibility.
-The landowner must document the extent of damage and the gross sales value the land can produce under normal conditions.
+You must document the extent of damage and the gross sales value the land can produce under normal conditions.
 Use Form RP-305-b, Application for Exception From Minimum Average Sales Value Requirement.

 The application procedure

-The landowner's first step in applying for an agricultural assessment is to go to the county Soil and Water Conservation District office.
-There, all farmland to be enrolled in the program will be classified by soil productivity.
-A District technician plots each farm tax parcel of the farm on a soil map, and calculates the acreage in each soil group.
-The landowner should work with the technician to outline woodland areas and ineligible areas.
-The landowner may exclude any area from the program and this area should be clearly defined and marked on the map.
-The technician records the information on a "Soil Group Worksheet" (Form APD-1).
+The first step to apply for an agricultural assessment is to visit the county Soil and Water Conservation District office.
+A technician will classify all farmland to be enrolled in the program by soil productivity.
+They will plot each parcel of the farm on a soil map and calculate the acreage in each soil group.
+You should work with the technician to outline woodland areas and ineligible areas.
+You may exclude any area from the program, and this area should be clearly defined and marked on the map.
+The technician will record the information on Form APD-1, Soil Group Worksheet.

 Amount of assessment reduction